Professor Richard Shore

 Richard talking to Sir Mark Walport during visit 2019

-We are very sorry to report that Professor Richard Shore died suddenly on Tuesday 28 July, aged 57.
-He was a much-loved colleague, mentor and friend, who made a huge contribution to pollution and wildlife science worldwide.
+Professor Richard Shore, who died in July 2020, was a much-loved colleague, mentor and friend.
+He made a huge contribution to pollution and wildlife science worldwide.

 Richard joined the Institute of Terrestrial Ecology (ITE) at Monks Wood in 1988, where he started out studying the impact of timber treatment on bats.
 This was the first in a series of investigations he led into the impact of pollutants on wildlife, including hedgehogs, polecats and birds of prey, which became a lifelong passion.
 His favourite was the gannet.